Kenya: Westgate mall attackers get lengthy jail terms | DW | 30.10.2020

 Abdi, however, was given an additional 15 years after being found guilty of having jihadist propaganda material on his laptop.

-Both have already served seven years behind bars since the attack on a luxury shopping mall in Nairobi.
+Both men have already served seven years behind bars since the 2013 attack in the Kenyan capital.

+Last month's guilty verdict was met with skepticism amid claims the authorities did not investigate thoroughly enough.

+Otsieno Namwaya, a senior Africa researcher at Human Rights Watch, highlighted that the men "are not in any way the masterminds," merely "fringe players, if at all."

-On September 21, 2013, a group of four men held the complex in the Kenyan capital under siege for four days while cameras streamed the events live on TV.
+In September 2013, a group of four men held a shopping complex in Nairobi under siege for four days while cameras streamed the events live on TV.

 The response by the security forces was heavily criticized with one policeman being killed by friendly fire.